 You can remove this gate temporarily (for a no-kid party, or whatnot); it can easily be detached from the wall mounts without having to use tools.
 It also comes with anti-skid Floorsafe

-This is a much more expensive option, BUT, it’s more highly-rated.
-Hey — you get what you pay for, right??
-(I’ve used both this gate and the budget pick^^ and this one is definitely a lot more user-friendly.
+This is a bit more expensive, but I’ve used both this gate and the budget pick^^ and this one is definitely a lot more user-friendly.
 Hey — you get what you pay for, right??

 This gate includes five 24-inch interlocking sections that can be set up and angled as needed and mounted to the wall.
 This adjustable gate will fit a standard 6-foot hearth, and includes an extra wide door section that can be placed anywhere in the gate’s layout.